fridanco/WA2-TicketSystem/README.md

 - `fun rejectEmptyJWT()`: tests the validation module sending an HTTP post request with an empty token
 - `fun rejectEmptyRequest()`: tests the validation module sending an empty HTTP post request
 - `fun rejectEmptyPayloadRequest`: tests the validation module sending an HTTP post request with a valid JWT signature but with an empty payload
+- `fun rejectEmptSubRequest`: tests the validation module sending an HTTP post request with a valid JWT signature but with an empty `sub`
 - `fun acceptValidJWT()`: tests the validation module sending an HTTP post request without checking on a database
 - `fun acceptUniqueTicket()`: tests the validation module sending an HTTP post request.
 Using a database checks if that `sub` identifier is unique
 - `fun rejectDuplicateTicket()`: tests the validation module sending a pair of equals HTTP post requests.
 After checking on a database, it rejects them if they've the same `sub` identifier.